Deploying Gel to AWS

 defined.
 To upgrade the Gel version specify a

-docker image tag with the image name geldata/gel
+docker image tag with the image name geldata/gel in the

 second step of the update workflow.